-Option Description Path to a project file Loads a project file specified for a parameter and starts the RFP. /silent "a path for a project file" Loads a project file specified by the parameter and starts the RFP in GUI-hidden mode.
-The target MCU is overwritten according to the settings for operation in the project file. /file "a path for a program file" Replaces the program file specified by the parameter with a "program file" in the project file and overwrites the target MCU.
+Option Description Path to a project file Loads a specified project file and starts the RFP. /silent (1) Loads a specified project file and starts the RFP in GUI-hidden mode.
+(2) The target MCU is overwritten according to the settings for operation in the project file.
+After processing, the RFP automatically exits and returns 0 or 1 when the end code is to reflect success or failure, respectively. /file "a path for a program file" Replaces the program file specified by the parameter with a "program file" in the project file and overwrites the target MCU.
+Regarding points for caution, refer to the notes under Caution in section 2.3.1.1.
 The /silent option is required to use this option. /log "a path for a log file" Outputs a log of operations by the RFP to a file (text format) specified as a parameter.
 An additional log file is made if a file already exists.

-The /silent option is required to use this option.
+Remarks:

-Remark: Pathnames that include spaces must be enclosed in double-quotation marks (").
-Also, the absolute path must be specified.
+- Pathnames that include spaces must be enclosed in double-quotation marks (").
+Also, the absolute path must be specified. - When the /silent option is specified, no GUI is shown; processing similar to opening the specified project file and clicking on the start button once is performed. - The character coding of the output in the log output window is UTF-8.

-2.5.1 /silent Option
+2.5.1 Example of Command Line Statements